TherapyNottingham/TN2021/content/home/services.md

 weight: 10

 title: Our Services
-subtitle: Therapy Nottingham provides a range of psycotherapy services for individuals, as well as consultation, supervision, training and CPD for professionals
+subtitle: Therapy Nottingham provides a range of psychotherapy services for individuals, as well as consultation, supervision, training and CPD for professionals

 design:
   columns: "2"